MadSons/ECE60131-Project/README.md

 pip install -r requirements.txt
 ```

-You possibly have to change cupy-cuda11x to cupy or another version based on your cuda version.
+You possibly have to change cupy-cuda11x to cupy or another version based on your cuda version as well as the PyTorch download version.
+My code supports running on a GPU, can run on CPU by changing a few lines of code.

 ### Initialize CrossSim Submodule